-Living in a desert climate with extensive sun exposure, it is important students come to school prepared.
-We recommend all students possess and self-apply sunscreen and wear clothing outdoors that helps protect them from exposure to the sun.
+Living in a desert climate with extensive sun exposure, it is important that students come to school prepared.
+We recommend that all students possess and self-apply sunscreen and wear clothing outdoors that helps protect them from sun exposure.

 Toilet Mastery